Department of Foreign Languages and Literatures

 438G 20th Century French Literature.
 (3) Works of Gide, Proust, Sartre, Camus, St. Exupéry, Anouilh, Colette, Sarraute, Duras, De Beauvoir, and others.
 Prerequisites: FR 327 or equivalent.

-402G Modern Spanish Syntax II.
-(3) Continued systematic study of the morphological and syntactical elements of Spanish with practice in application.
+402G Introduction to Spanish Morphology and Syntax.
+(3) Introduction to the systematic study of the morphological and syntactical elements of Spanish with practice in application.
 Prerequisites: SPAN 326 or equivalent.

 408G Spanish Civilization and Culture.
 (3) A survey of peninsular civilization and prehistoric past to the post‑Franco present, emphasizing cultural achievements of universal significance.
 Conducted in Spanish.
 Recommended for teachers.

 409G Spanish American Civilization.
 (3) The study of fundamental historical and cultural facts concerning Spanish America; the role of contrasting value systems of Spanish America and the United States in intercultural communication.
 Conducted in Spanish.